OliverCollins/OliverCollins.github.io/README.md

 # OliverCollins.github.io

 Personal website that includes a little bit about myself.
-I will add a quick preview of the website below to showcase current progress of website.

 ### Resources